kendallhamm/CLDT_sched1.1/README.md

 ## Credits

-Built by K. Hamm with heavy assistance from ChatGPT 5.0
+Built by K. Hamm with heavy assistance from ChatGPT 5.0 and 5.2

 Questions/Comments/Feedback - reach out to K. Hamm

 ## License

 This tool is provided for military training purposes.
 Use at your own discretion.